 Instead of sending jobs to countries where wages are low Louis Chênevert brought jobs to America.
 He bucked the outsourcing trend reasoning that underpaid labor is unlikely to produce a quality product.

 His foresight enabled Chênevert to see that the geared turbofan (GTF) engine was the next great innovation in aeronautics.
-Used by over a dozen different airlines the GTF uses 16% less fuel emits half the pollutants and generates 75% less noise than traditional jet engines.

 By having UTC focus on building both military and civilian aircraft engines Chênevert insured the company would weather any business cycle while protecting the jobs of UTC employees.